 As well as the 5-Star Promise, a number of cities and states have passed legislation requiring hotels to provide staff with panic buttons.
 From Chicago to Miami Beach and New Jersey to Washington, this panic button legislation is helping to protect hotel workers and raise safety standards across the hospitality industry, helping to decrease response times to broad range of incidents while also providing staff with both a deterrent to harassment and antisocial behavior as well as a discreet and “non-triggering” method to call for help.

-Here, we take a look at current and upcoming panic button regulation and find out how hotel employers can ensure their businesses are fully compliant.
+Here, we take a look at current and upcoming panic button regulations and find out how hotel employers can ensure their businesses are fully compliant.

 How and Why Wireless Panic Buttons Are Necessary in Hotels?